alexk99/the_router/DNS redirection.md

 ## Configuring the Linux host

 ### DNAT

+DNAT is required because DNS requests originally target external servers.
+The Linux host must rewrite the destination to the local BIND server’s IP so it can process them.

 The incoming DNS request's destination address should be rewritten with the IP address of the BIND recursive DNS server 192.168.100.2.